Rocsg/FijiRelax/README.md

 ## Software dependencies acknowledgements

+- Janne Holopainen for LMA
 - Johannes Schindelin et al for [Fiji](/software/fiji) (Schindelin et al., 2012)
 - Karl Schmidt and Dimiter Prodanov for MRI Analysis Calculator and CurveFitters

 ## License

+The code of FijiRelax is distributed under GPL 2.0 public license and authorship of Romain Fernandez romainfernandez06@gmail.com io.github.rocsg
+It includes code of Janne Holopainen (LMA), released as GPL 2.0 in the context of this repository

 This program is an open-source **free software**: it can be redistributed and/or modified under the terms of the **GNU General Public License** as published by the Free Software Foundation ([http://www.gnu.org/licenses/gpl.txt](http://www.gnu.org/licenses/gpl.txt)).